Learn how to support compliance through faster literature screening and management.

 - Document review outcomes

-Complete the following steps to create a Literature Review:
+To create a Literature Review:

 - Navigate to Literature > Literature Reviews.